JackBoosY/vcpkg-vscode-extension/README.md

 3. Select `vcpkg: Enable vcpkg`:

   a.
 Extension will automaticly enable vcpkg if you already set environment variable `VCPKG_ROOT` or already set vcpkg path in settings.

   b.
+Extension will automaticly enable vcpkg if vcpkg root folder was selected before.

-If environment variable `VCPKG_ROOT` is not set, please choose vcpkg root folder.
+  c.
+Otherwise, please choose vcpkg root folder.

 4. Extension will select the triplet (dynamic) according to your system architecture, vcpkg toolchain will be added into cmake settings.